Pontiac Grand Prix: Development

-Shortened by three inches from the previous Catalina wheelbase, the 118 in 1969 Grand Prix finally had its own body – and Pontiac's longest-ever hood.
+Shortened by three inches from the previous Catalina wheelbase, the 118 in 1969 Grand Prix finally had a unique body – and Pontiac's longest-ever hood.
 Like all but the short-lived 1967 convertible, the new Grand Prix was a 2-door hardtop.
 Model names borrowed suggestive Duesenberg Model SJ nomenclature for the exclusive "SJ" trim package and the prominent grille.
 The basic 1969 body shell saw a major facelift in 1971 bracketed by minor detail revisions in the 1970 and 1972 model years.